AirBurn0/am2playground/README.md

 ## Other FAQ
 ### <b>Q</b>: Where is the source-code?
 Is the project not open-source?

-  <b>A</b>:The fact is that I messed up the code a lot, and without refactoring it seems unreadable and even can offend someone (I shouldn't have added jokes to the code).
+  <b>A</b>: The fact is that I messed up the code a lot, and without refactoring it seems unreadable and even can offend someone (I shouldn't have added jokes to the code).
 When I'm done with the refactoring, I'll release the project's source code to this repository.
 But until then, the project is not open source.
 You can still decompile the sources at your own risk (to see the code that even worse than in original AM2 repo) if you're interested.

 ### <b>Q</b>: Is it compatible with other AM2 forks like [TCLProject](https://github.com/TCLProject/ArsMagica2-5) or [ToCraft](https://github.com/ToCraft/ArsMagica2) ones?